Skip to main content

 For short extensions, the repeated extension payloads use the same L

-flag as the extension being repeated.
-If the length of a short
+flag as the instance of the extension being repeated.
+If the length

-extension needs to change between frames, this repeat mechanism
+of a short extension needs to change between frames, this repeat

-cannot be used to signal that.
-All repeated long extension payloads
+mechanism cannot be used to signal that.
+All repeated long extension

-except the final instance of the last repeated long extension in the
+payloads except the final instance of the last repeated long

-last frame are coded as if with L=1 (using an explicit length
+extension in the last frame are coded as if with L=1 (using an

-followed by one or more repeated short extensions with a payload,
+long extension is followed by one or more repeated short extensions

-then the final long extension does not consume the rest of the
+with a payload, then the final long extension does not consume the

-padding as normal, but leaves enough room for the payloads of the
+rest of the padding as normal, but leaves enough room for the

-repeated short extensions that follow.
-If there is not enough room
+payloads of the repeated short extensions that follow.
+If there is

-all remaining extensions MUST be ignored by the decoder.
+extension instance and all remaining padding data MUST be ignored by

 If the RTE extension uses L=1, then extension coding continues

-afterwards for the same frame as the RTE extension appeared in.
+afterwards with the same frame index as the RTE extension.
 This

 allows a frame to contain both repeated and non-repeated extensions.

-This also means that the complete list of extensions for a given
+This also means that the complete collection of extension instances

-frame might not all be contiguous in the packet.
-If the RTE
+for a given frame might not all be contiguous in the packet.
+If the

-extension uses L=0, but the repeated extension data did not contain a
+RTE extension uses L=0, but the repeated extensions did not contain a

-long extension, then extension coding continues afterwards for the
+long extension, then extension coding continues afterwards with the

-frame following the RTE extension (as if an L=0 separator had been
+frame index following that of the RTE extension (as if an L=0

 2.4.
 IDs 3-119: Unassigned